s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

   <text x="200" y="155" text-anchor="middle">Interleaved Access (8 pages)</text>
 </svg>

+This improves the score on HighLoad by some 15%, but if your kernel is even more memory bound, let's say you just `vpaddb` the bytes to find their sum modulo 255, you can get up to 30% gain with this.
+Pretty cool for such a simple change!

-One other small thing: we add a prefetch for 4 cache lines ahead:
+Anyway, one other small thing: we add a prefetch for 4 cache lines ahead:

 ```cpp
 #define BLOCK(offset) \